Modifications to Child Support Orders

 to make payments, as well as the custodial parent ability to provide for

-will be considered to determine which parent needs the support payments.
+child custody orders will be considered to determine which parent needs the support

-After these support orders have been given, circumstances sometimes change
+payments.
+After these support orders have been given, circumstances sometimes

-and you may find that the current payments are too much for you to make.
+change and you may find that the current payments are too much for you

-Likewise, you may not be receiving enough money from your ex-spouse or
+to make.
+Likewise, you may not be receiving enough money from your ex-spouse

 If you are struggling to make payments or if the current payments are not